Inventory, lb : 0

 Chamomile persimmons are available in the fall through early winter.

 Chamomile persimmons are best suited for raw applications but can also be utilized in cooked preparations such as baking.
 When raw, the fruit can be sliced in half, scooped, and consumed fresh, out-of-hand, or the flesh can be blended into smoothies, drinks, and sauces.
 Chamomile persimmons can also be cooked into jams and jellies, pureed and blended into baked goods such as bread, pancakes, cakes, and pies, or dried for extended use.
 Chamomile persimmons pair well with nuts such as almonds, walnuts, and pistachios, honey, citrus, cheeses such as cottage, Manchego, mascarpone, and parmesan, ginger, and herbs such as basil and mint.
-The fruits will keep for a couple of weeks when stored in the refrigerator.
+Whole, unwashed fruits will keep for a couple of weeks when stored in the refrigerator.

 In Azerbaijan, persimmons have become one of the most cultivated and exported fruits, providing a significant source of sustainable income for the country.
 The fruits are exported mainly to Russia and other supplementary countries such as Kazakhstan, and local farmers and entrepreneurs created the Association of Persimmon Producers and Exporters in 2017 to help promote and streamline the persimmon production process.
 Marketing the fruits as “Made in Azerbaijan,” is beneficial as the country is known for its warm climate, which is prime persimmon growing conditions.
 Azerbaijan is also known for sweet-tasting fruits and is building new processing plants in order to dry and freeze persimmons for further exports.
 Of the total persimmon cultivation, only ten percent is sold locally within the country in both fresh and dried forms.